bevrist/workout-site/README.md

 > Run all commands from root folder of project

 ## Docker Compose
-to run with docker compose, simply run `docker-compose up --build`
+to run a simple local instance, run: `docker-compose down && docker-compose up --build`

 ## Individual Containers